oigwe-frx/oigwe-frx/README.md

 A bit about me:

+- 😄 Pronouns: she/her
+- 🔭 Coding Languages: Javascript and Python
+- 🌱 I’m currently working as a developer, and learning data analytics
 - ⚡ Personal interests:  I’m interested in graphic arts, fighting for food justice/equality, and advocating for increased neurodiversity awareness in the workplace.
-- 🌱 I’m currently working as a developer, and learning project managment, and visual design
-- 😄 Pronouns: she/her